openharmony/docs/en/application-dev/quick-start/arkts-persiststorage.md

-# PersistentStorage: Application State Persistence
+# PersistentStorage: Persisting Application State

 During application development, you may want selected attributes to persist even when the application is closed.
 In this case, you'll need PersistentStorage.